-If you are looking for the safest and easiest vasectomy option in Melbourne; Vasectomy Australia performs an open-ended no-scalpel vasectomy technique at 3 convenient locations across Melbourne, including our Melbourne Vasectomy Centre in Richmond, providing a permanent method of contraception by closing the sperm-carrying tubes, removing the possibility of future pregnancy.
+If you are looking for the safest and easiest vasectomy option in Melbourne; Vasectomy Australia performs an open-ended no-scalpel vasectomy technique at our Vasectomy clinics in Gladstone Park and Berwick, providing a permanent method of contraception by closing the sperm-carrying tubes, removing the possibility of future pregnancy.

 Our convenient Melbourne locations are designed to help provide easier access for Melbourne men looking to achieve a greater peace of mind.
 Click on the location best situated for you, to learn more about our service and how we can help you.